 To end each evening relaxed in my robe and slippers with the window open and the Mediterranean Sea breeze was just perfect.

-They also offer a toddlers play room that is staffed in the Summer.
+They also offer a toddlers playroom that is staffed in the Summer.
 And on warm evenings there is a service available from 7 – 11 p.m. where guests with children can leave them in the care of a qualified staff member whilst they relax.
 They also have various shows each Summer evening (like magicians for example) by the pool.
 As soon as Explorason heard this, he was planning our return in a few months time.
 We were informed that from June to September guests can benefit from free entrance to the pool area.
-Beyond the roadway, there are also changing huts, sun loungers and parasols at a partner beach opposite the hotel.
+Beyond the roadway, there are also changing huts, sun loungers, and parasols at a partner beach opposite the hotel.

 I loved the breakfast room in the Fiori di Murano Restaurant as it overlooked the enchanting garden.
-I can well imagine how vibrant the colours of the garden on a fine Spring day, and how the elegant blooms would waft their perfumes in the sea breeze.
+I can well imagine how vibrant the colors of the garden on a fine Spring day, and how the elegant blooms would waft their perfumes in the sea breeze.
 Explorason was well cared and catered for by the staff, and he snapped this photo of me gazing out to the ocean beyond.

-By lunchtime we were ready for a walk, and on the next side street is the historical Russian Church.
+By lunchtime, we were ready for a walk, and on the next side street is the historical Russian Church.

 Less than 5 minutes away on the same side of the road is also the casino.
 Having a child with me, I never went inside, but the potted plants along the entrance way were somewhat enticing.

-Sanremo is known as a historical town that it is easy to become lost in, so of course in our aim to prove them wrong, we ourselves became lost in the small alleyways that led up to the gardens and church on the top of the hill.
-Having fun when you are getting lost is definitely the key to this, and it was quite an amazing hour of weaving our way through alley and lane ways.
+Sanremo is known as a historical town that it is easy to become lost in, so of course, in our aim to prove them wrong, we ourselves became lost in the small alleyways that led up to the gardens and church on the top of the hill.
+Having fun when you are getting lost is definitely the key to this, and it was quite an amazing hour of weaving our way through alley and laneways.

 There are two main walking streets, and as we headed up the hill we were surprised at the street art we found too.
-So lovely to have this area to ourselves, but it was also really strange, as in Summer, these little walkways are packed with both locals making their way to and from home, and also the tourist seeking to find a little piece of Italian history.
+So lovely to have this area to ourselves, but it was also really strange, as, in Summer, these little walkways are packed with both locals making their way to and from home and also the tourist seeking to find a little piece of Italian history.

 Included free of charge for guests all year-round in the Royal Wellness Spa is a sauna, hot tub and Turkish bath and relaxation area too.
 There is also a separate gym and tennis court for those seeking an active holiday.
 As it was late in the day, I was able to have some adult time for an hour.
-I realised as a single Mum just how rarely I get “me” time.
+I realized as a single Mum just how rarely I get “me” time.

 So sitting in the warm bubbly jacuzzi was so therapeutic, and I ended up finding myself circuit a few times between this, the dry sauna, and the aromatherapy shower.

 I probably could post about 50 photographs of all the amazing areas and services I enjoyed in our two days here at the luxury Royal Hotel Sanremo.
-Two days was definitely NOT enough, but to end my evening relaxing to the music, with the lights softly changing colours above me as I sat and relaxed in the warmth, was probably the closest I have experienced in total serenity in a very long time.
-I recline; breathe; and feel my entire senses are experiencing this very moment.
+Two days was definitely NOT enough, but to end my evening relaxing to the music, with the lights softly changing colors above me as I sat and relaxed in the warmth, was probably the closest I have experienced in total serenity in a very long time.
+I recline; breathe, and feel my entire senses are experiencing this very moment.